 Licensing normally requires passing the bar exam in a specific state, passing an ethics exam, completing a rigorous application, paying fees, and meeting character and fitness requirements after a background check.

 In administering the bar exam, most states now leverage the Uniform Bar Examination (UBE) created by the National Conference of Bar Examiners (NCBE).

 The Uniform Bar Exam (UBE) is a standardized exam that has been adopted in 33 (and counting) jurisdictions.
 The National Conference of Bar Examiners (NCBE) administers the UBE.
 The UBE has three parts: the Multistate Bar Exam (MBE), the Multistate Essay Exam (MEE), and the Multistate Performance Test (MPT).
 The UBE allows you to transfer scores within a certain amount of time from one UBE jurisdiction to another.

-The following jurisdictions have now adopted the UBE: Alabama, Alaska, Arizona, Colorado, Connecticut, the District of Columbia, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio (starting July 2020), Oregon, Rhode Island, South Carolina, Tennessee, Texas (starting February 2021), Utah, Vermont, Washington, West Virginia, Wyoming, and the Virgin Islands.
+The following jurisdictions have now adopted the UBE: Alabama, Alaska, Arizona, Arkansas (starting February 2020), Colorado, Connecticut, D.C., Idaho, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio (starting July 2020), Oregon, South Carolina, Tennessee, Texas (starting February 2021), Utah, Vermont, Washington, West Virginia, Wyoming, Virgin Islands.